gomes-sh/gomes-sh/README.md

 ## Hi there 🎉
-Computer Science major plus a mathematics minor equals one person who loves data analysis.
-Graduated May 2026.
+Recent college graduate who enjoys working with data.
 Things I'm normally working on are:

 - The <a href="https://www.aromanticism.org/">AUREA Census</a>